DAOhub/framework/Notices/CFP.md

 Hi Everyone,

-We've created a new nonprofit association in order to build social, legal and technical infrastructure for Distributed Autonomous Organizations.
+We've created a new nonprofit association in order to build social, business, legal and technical infrastructure for Distributed Autonomous Organizations.

 Dazzaji is the manager, and you can become a member by joining the organization